 Consider an annual policy

-I’m hitting you with a pro tip right outta the gates!
+I’m hitting you with a pro tip right out the gates!
 We used to purchase a single policy each time we travelled until Matt, the thrifty little genius, discovered the magical world of annual travel insurance policies.
-With an annual policy you’re covered for every trip you take more than 100km from home and you save money in the long-run.
+With an annual policy you’re covered for every trip you take more than 100km from home and you save money in the long run.
 Our current policy checks all the ‘essential’ boxes I’ve outlined below.
-If, like us you travel a lot, an annual policy could be a good option for you.
+If, like us, you travel a lot, an annual policy could be a good option for you.

 Be very clear on what’s covered